hacksparrow/mongoose-pages/README.md

 ## Usage

-1. Load the `mongoose-pager` module
+1. Load the `mongoose-pager` module in your app
-2. To implement pagination capability for a scgema, pass the schema to `mongoose-pager`
+2. To implement pagination capability for a schema, pass the schema to `mongoose-pager`
-3. The schema now has a method named `.findPaginated()`, which is a superset of `.find()` and accepts an optional pagination object at the end, after the callback function
+3. The schema now has a method named `.findPaginated()`, which is a superset of `.find()`, and accepts two additional pagination options at the end, right after the callback function - number of pages and the page number
-4. The callback function will receive the same arguments as `.find()` with additional pagination details in the end
+4. The callback function will receive the error and the result objects as in `.find()`.
+The result object contains the details of the paged query.

+    {
+        documents: Array; list of documents
+        totalPages: Number; total page count
+        pageNumber: Number; current page number
+    }

 Example: